sahityasundara/assessment_purple/README.md

 The application supports **JWT authentication, role-based access control (RBAC), admin user management, and secure API access**, with full cloud deployment.

 ---
+To login as admin, use admin@gmail.com , password: admin123
 ## 🚀 Project Overview

 This application allows users to: